mzazon/awesome-cloud-projects/aws/video-processing-mediaconvert/video-processing-mediaconvert.md

    echo "✅ Created MediaConvert role: ${MEDIACONVERT_ROLE_ARN}"
    ```

-   The MediaConvert service role is now established with the necessary S3 permissions.
+   The MediaConvert service role is now established with specific S3 permissions following the principle of least privilege.
 This security foundation enables MediaConvert to securely access your video files and write processed outputs without exposing your AWS credentials or granting excessive permissions.

 2. **Create IAM role for Lambda function**:

    Lambda functions require an execution role to interact with other AWS services like MediaConvert and S3.
 This role enables the serverless orchestration of video processing workflows while maintaining security through temporary, rotatable credentials.
-The execution role eliminates the need to embed AWS credentials in your function code, following AWS security best practices.
+The execution role eliminates the need to embed AWS credentials in your function code, following AWS security best practices and IAM guidelines.

    ```bash
    # Create trust policy for Lambda